fuzzylabs/website/hugo/content/join-us.md

 ---
 We set up Fuzzy Labs because we wanted build cool AI-driven software, to work with the latest tech, and to flex (and grow) our engineering muscles.
 We're looking for talented engineers (or fuzzicians as we like to say) to join the team and help grow the business.

-It's been a great near-year, with some highlights including [building smart insoles](https://github.com/fuzzylabs/ai-for-your-feet), [automating document processing in the cloud](https://www.youtube.com/watch?v=Y1u72UluaPs), data warehousing, and data DevOps.
-One of the most exciting sectors we've got involved with is medical tech, on which there'll be much more to say over the coming months.
+We've been working on some great stuff with some highlights including [building smart insoles](https://github.com/fuzzylabs/ai-for-your-feet), [automating document processing in the cloud](https://www.youtube.com/watch?v=Y1u72UluaPs), data warehousing, and data DevOps.
+One of the most exciting sectors we're working in right now is medical tech with a FTSE250 medical devices supplier, and on the horizon we're concentrating increasingly on deploying AI models to edge hardware such as Arduino, ARM and Nvidia devices, and working with exotic and emerging sensor technology (we can't say too much but it involves graphene!).

 If you happen to be a techie who thinks this all sounds terribly exciting, then maybe you'd like to join us.
 This is an opportunity for an ambitious software engineer with 1-2 years of experience to become part of a very small, very agile team and to play a pivotal role in shaping this business as it grows.

 ## What we're looking for:

-* Based in the Greater Manchester area.
+* We're based in Manchester, but we're a global team and so we're happy to receive applications from around the world.
 * Background in computer science, mathematics or a scientific field such as biology, chemistry, physics.
 * A demonstrable capability in Python and Go.
 Additional experience with something 'interesting' like Scala, Haskell, or Rust is great too.
 * Experience with our core software tooling is essential, particularly Git, Unix/Linux, Docker, CI/CD.